Last Updated on October 10, 2023 by Editorial Team

 These fun hands-on resources are an excellent way to introduce your child to both whole numbers and fractions.
 This set of 54 flashcards provides an easy representation of fractions and also helps the child develop decision-making, critical thinking, turn-taking, and other skills.

 It also contains cards to teach basic mathematical symbols and even a bonus game card, which can be used to create multiple-fraction games.
 These bright flashcards are an excellent manipulative to catch both your child’s eye and interest in the idea of fractions.

 4. Fraction Fun Pizza

-Take a slice or a two of pizza out and learn what it teaches you about the fraction!
-This fraction manipulative is very useful for learning half, one-fourths, and one-sixth values and allow the students to soak up the concept in a fun way.
+Take a slice or two of pizza out and learn what it teaches you about fractions!
+This fraction manipulative is very useful for learning half, one-fourths, and one-sixth values and allows the students to soak up the concept in a fun way.
 Apart from learning through matching and identifying, this manipulative can help build calculation skills like addition and subtraction of fractions.